greysonp/mordorm-recipes/content/recipes/pita-bread/index.md

 # Instructions

 1. In a large bowl, combine the yeast and sugar with 1 cup of lukewarm water.
 Whisk to dissolve.
-1. Add in the whole-wheat flour and 30g of the all-purpose flour.
+1. Add in 65g of the flour.
 Whisk to dissolve.

 > Let rest for 15 minutes.
 > _Until frothy and bubbly_